mdn/content/files/en-us/glossary/boolean/html/index.md

 {{GlossarySidebar}}

 A **boolean attribute** in {{Glossary("HTML")}} is an attribute that represents `true` or `false` values.
 If an HTML tag contains a boolean attribute - no matter the value of that attribute - the attribute is set to `true` on that element.
 If an HTML tag does not contain the attribute, the attribute is set to `false`.
-However, this is not allowed in XML: XML requires the equals sign followed by the attribute name.

-If the boolean attribute is present, the value of it shuold be of the following cases:
+If the attribute is present, it can have one of the following values:

-- no value at all, e.g. `attribute`
+- no value at all, e.g. `attribute` (This is not allowed in XML: XML requires the equals sign followed by the attribute name.)
 - the empty string, e.g. `attribute=""`
 - attribute's canonical name, with no leading or trailing whitespace, e.g. `attribute="attribute"`